-Incidence of syphilis in pregnant persons is difficult to measure, and available data need to be interpreted in the context of incidence in the overall population.
-Rates of reported cases of primary and secondary syphilis in the general population in the United States have continued to rise over the past two decades after a historic low of 2.1 cases per 100,000 in 2000 to 16.2 cases per 100,000 in 2021.
-Within a recent 5-year period, Federal surveillance statistics have reported a 65 percent increase in the general population syphilis rate (congenital, primary and secondary, early nonprimary nonsecondary, and unknown duration or late syphilis) from 31.2 cases per 100,000 in 2017 (101,590 cases) to 53.2 cases per 100,000 persons in 2021 (176,713 cases).
+Incidence of syphilis in pregnancy is difficult to measure, and available data need to be interpreted in the context of incidence in the overall population.
+Rates of reported cases of primary and secondary syphilis in the general population in the United States have continued to rise over the past two decades after a historic low of 2.1 cases per 100,00013 in 2000 to 15.8 cases per 100,00013 in 2023.
+Federal surveillance statistics in 2023 reported 209,253 cases in the general population (congenital, primary and secondary, early nonprimary nonsecondary, and unknown duration or late syphilis), of which 3,882 were congenital syphilis cases.14

-Although absolute syphilis rates are higher in men, a disproportionate burden of the increase in syphilis has occurred in women.
-Between 2017 and 2021, the rate of change of incidence among women has ranged from 2 to 4 times that of men.
-For example, in primary and secondary syphilis, the increase in incidence for men was 45.2 percent (from 16.8 cases per 100,000 population to 25.2 cases per 100,000), whereas for women, the increase in incidence was 217 percent (from 2.3 cases per 100,000 to 7.3 cases per 100,000).
-These patterns-of lower absolute rates but higher relative increases among women-occur for other stages of syphilis as well.
+Although absolute syphilis rates are higher in men, a disproportionate burden of the increase in syphilis has occurred in women.15 Between 2017 and 2021, the rate of change of incidence among women has ranged from 2 to 4 times that of men.
+For example, in primary and secondary syphilis, the increase in incidence for men was 45.2 percent (from 16.8 cases per 100,000 population to 25.2 cases per 100,000), whereas for women, the increase in incidence was 217 percent (from 2.3 cases per 100,000 to 7.3 cases per 100,000).16 These patterns-of lower absolute rates but higher relative increases among women-occur for other stages of syphilis as well.

-As a consequence of increasing incidence among women, rates of congenital syphilis rose from 24.4 cases per 100,000 pregnancies in 2017 to 77.9 per 100,000 in 2021, a percentage change of 219 percent.
-In 2022, 3,761 congenital syphilis cases were reported through the U.S. Centers for Disease Control and Prevention (CDC) National Notifiable Diseases Surveillance System (NNDSS) (Figure 1).
-National surveillance data among pregnant persons indicated that all stages of syphilis had risen by 61 percent between 2012 and 2016 from 1,561 to 2,508 cases.
-The proportion of these cases attributed to early syphilis (primary, secondary, or early latent syphilis) rose in this time period from 42 to 65 percent, whereas the proportion attributable to late latent syphilis decreased from 65 to 43 percent.
-Authors noted that the rate of syphilis infections in pregnant persons cannot be calculated with accuracy because of a lack of information on total numbers of pregnancies and number of pregnancy terminations or losses attributable to syphilis, but available numbers are likely to undercount true incidence.
-Importantly, up to 40 percent of pregnancies among persons with early untreated syphilis result in miscarriage, stillbirth, or perinatal death.
+Mirroring increasing incidence among women, rates of congenital syphilis rose from 35.0 cases per 100,000 pregnancies in 2018 to 105.8 per 100,000 in 2023, a percentage change of 302 percent.13 In 2022, 3,761 congenital syphilis cases were reported through the U.S. Centers for Disease Control and Prevention (CDC) National Notifiable Diseases Surveillance System (NNDSS) (Figure 1).17 National surveillance data among pregnant adolescents and adults indicated that all stages of syphilis had risen by 61 percent between 2012 and 2016 from 1,561 to 2,508 cases.
+The proportion of these cases attributed to early syphilis (primary, secondary, or early latent syphilis) rose in this time period from 42 to 65 percent.18 Authors noted that the rate of syphilis infections during pregnancy cannot be calculated with accuracy because of a lack of information on total numbers of pregnancies and number of pregnancy terminations or losses attributable to syphilis, but available numbers are likely to undercount true incidence.18 Importantly, up to 40 percent of pregnancies among persons with early untreated syphilis result in miscarriage, stillbirth, or perinatal death.19

-Based on data from the CDC, the rates of primary and secondary syphilis incidence vary by race/ethnicity, owing to social and structural factors influencing health behaviors and access to healthcare.
-The highest rates occur among American Indians/Native Alaskans (46.7 per 100,000), Black persons (41.9 per 100,000), and Native Hawaiians/Pacific Islanders (33.9 per 100,000).
-Incidence doubled between 2017 and 2021 among American Indians/Native Alaskans,

-Native Hawaiians/Pacific Islanders, and multiracial populations.
-By contrast, the rates remained steady for Asians or increased at lower rates for White and Hispanic/Latino persons.
+Based on data from CDC,20 the rates of primary and secondary syphilis incidence vary by race/ethnicity and may be associated with social and structural factors influencing health behaviors and access to healthcare.21 The highest rates occur among American Indians/Alaska Natives (46.7 per 100,000), Black persons (41.9 per 100,000), and Native Hawaiians/Pacific Islanders (33.9 per 100,000).
+Incidence doubled between 2017 and 2021 among American Indians/Alaska Natives, Native Hawaiians/Pacific Islanders, and multiracial populations.
+By contrast, the rates remained steady for Asian persons or increased at lower rates for White and Hispanic/Latino persons.